anantham/nutrilens/README.md

-# Nutritheous
+# NutriLens

-Track your meals with AI.
-Snap a photo or type what you ate, get instant nutrition breakdown.
+**Track your meals with AI.
+Snap a photo, get 25+ nutrition insights instantly.**

 ## What is this?

-Nutritheous is a meal tracking app I built to solve a simple problem: counting calories sucks.
-Instead of manually entering every ingredient, you just take a photo of your meal and GPT-4 Vision figures out the nutrition for you.
-Works surprisingly well.
+NutriLens is a "compound interest app" for nutrition tracking - it automatically gets better as AI models improve, without code changes.
+Take a photo of your meal and GPT-4 Vision analyzes it, extracting not just calories but also food quality metrics, location context, and health markers.

+The magic: your photos include GPS metadata that identifies restaurants, and the AI adjusts estimates based on where and when you ate.
+Home-cooked meals get different assumptions than restaurant meals.
+No extra input required.

 The project has two parts:
 - **Backend**: Spring Boot REST API (Java 17)